Nonresident Fishing License Michigan Cost 2026

 short term fishing access options

-1. Purchase channels: online, Michigan DNR Hunt Fish app, or authorized retailers.
+1. Purchase channels: Buy online, in the Hunt Fish app, or through an authorized retailer.

-4. Documentation: you must carry the license and a valid form of ID while fishing.
+4. Documentation: Carry your license and valid ID while fishing.

 Rules and Regulations Nonresidents Must Follow